Knrcs/Knrcs/README.md

 ### Hi there 👋

-My name is Knrc and I am an 21 years old Web, Game-developer, artist and a very creative person.
+My name is Knrc and I am an 21 years old Web, Game-developer, 2D / 3D artist and in general very creative person.

 - 🔭 I’m currently working on:
-  * On a game called [Redacted] and TBH Creature
+  * On a game called [Redacted] and soon on a Gamejam project 👀 Sep 15th is the day woo
-  * Currently studying Game Creation
+  * Currently studying Game Creation and working hard to be a Indie dev :>

 - 🌱 I’m currently learning
-  * C++ for Unreal
+  * 3D Character Art
+  * Adobe Illustrator
-  * C# for Unity
+  * Even more Unity

 - 📫 How to reach me:

-  * Email: kontakt.mikey@gmail.com
+  * Email: contact@knrc.art

   * Twitter: [@Knrcart](https://twitter.com/knrcart)